sal55/langs/list.md

 * Not case sensitive (so no need to remember exact pattern of upper/lower case)

-* Multi-character constants well-defined
+* Multi-character constants well-defined, up to 'ABCDEFGH' for 64 bit, and 'ABCDEFGHIJKLMNOP' for 128-bit

 * Vastly simpler type declarations, written left to right

 * Simple set of built-in numeric types of fixed widths

-* Signed types are called int8/16/32/64/128 with 'int' aliases for int64
+* Signed types are called int8/16/32/64/128 with 'int' aliase for int64

 * Unsigned types are called word8/16/32/64/128 with 'word' for word64

 * Dedicated 'byte' type, alias for word8

-* 'char' type, alias for byte or word8
+* Separate 'char' type

 * Floating point types are called real32/64 with 'real' alias for real64